Aldh1l1eGFP confocal 080517_1.jpg

 Image credit to Smith Lab @ University of Notre Dame

-We are forever grateful to those who fund our work, including the National Institutes of Health (National Eye Institute, National Institute of Neurological Disorders and Stroke), the Cure Alzheimer’s Fund, MD Anderson Neurodegeneration Consortium, the Alzheimer’s Association, the Carol and Gene Ludwig Family Foundation, the National Multiple Sclerosis Society, the Collaborative Center for X-Linked Dystonia-Parkinsonism at Mass General Hospital, Howard Hughes Medical Institute, athe Pershing Square Foundation MIND Prize, nd NYU School of Medicine.
+We are forever grateful to those who fund our work, including the National Institutes of Health (National Eye Institute, National Institute of Neurological Disorders and Stroke), the Cure Alzheimer’s Fund, MD Anderson Neurodegeneration Consortium, the Alzheimer’s Association, the Carol and Gene Ludwig Family Foundation, the National Multiple Sclerosis Society, the Collaborative Center for X-Linked Dystonia-Parkinsonism at Mass General Hospital, Howard Hughes Medical Institute, the Pershing Square Foundation MIND Prize, and NYU School of Medicine.

 We also work closely with the Parekh Center for Interdisciplinary Neurology to bring together physicians and scientists to investigate common mechanisms across neurodegenerative disorders, and the Dark Matter Project at the Center for Synthetic Regulatory Genomics at NYU Langone Health.